rust-lang/rfcs/text/0000-let-else.md

 such functions do not exist automatically on custom enum types and require non-obvious and non-trivial implementation, and may not be map-able to `Option`/`Result`-style functions at all (especially for enums where the "success" variant is contextual and there are many variants).
 These functions will also not work for code which wishes to return something other than `Option` or `Result`.
+Moreover, this does not cover diverging blocks that do something other than return with an error or target an enclosing `try` block, for example if the diverging expression is `continue e` or `break 'outer_loop e`.

 ### Naming of `else` (`let ... otherwise { ... }`)